cdapio/cdap-ambari-service/README.md

 ### Building from Source

-Simply checkout the repository and run `./build.sh` to build the RPM and DEB packages.
+Simply checkout the repository and run `./build.sh` to build the RPM, DEB, management pack packages.
 This will check out the CDAP service using the latest release of CDAP.
 Specific major/minor releases of CDAP can be obtained by pulling the corresponding branch.
 For example, for CDAP 5.0, you would checkout the `release/5.0` branch.